 Personally, the pandemic has made me realise how quickly things can change and it’s highlighted the importance of savings.
 Secure jobs can become insecure.
 Income streams can dry up.
 Savings can suddenly be needed.
 So taking stock of my finances and thinking about how I want my financial future to look is something I’ve spent a considerable amount of time doing.

 Like many others, my financial situation has changed considerably this year.
-I was made redundant from a job I held for almost nine years and I now have two part-time jobs.
+I was made redundant from a job (check out coping with redundancy: what to do when you lose your job), which I held for almost nine years and I now have two part-time jobs.
 This means that my income and my pension set-up has changed.

 I had a pension with my previous employer and I recently received my pension statement, explaining exactly what I’d saved within that employment.
 This prompted me to give some serious thought to my financial future.
 How much do I need to save?
 How much will I have each month when I stop work?